Make sound strategic decisions in an uncertain business world by using this discovery-led approach

 Louise Gulliver, Managing Director at the Institute of Directors

 Dr Ben Shenoy helps organizations apply behavioural insights to a variety of business issues, through executive education, speaking engagements and applied research.
-He is a Visiting Fellow at The London School of Economics and a Visiting Professor at the University of Surrey.
+He is a Visiting Professor at The London School of Economics and Director of the Business Insights Lab at the University of Surrey.

 You will need to sign up or login as a registered academic to request inspection copies.